Real Estate Investing in Seattle, WA – What To Know Before You Get Started Investing

 Another tip that I want to pass on is that he recommends creating a balance sheet every year.
 This is a list of your assets and your liabilities.
 So if you buy a house and it’s worth $100,000 and you have a mortgage worth $80,000 – you would put that on your balance sheet and you could see that your net worth improved by $20,000.
 He did this every year and found the tracking encouraging and a good method of creating accountability for himself.

-Nowadays, there are plenty of real estate investing resources out there.
+Nowadays, there are plenty of real estate investment resources out there.
 Maybe you’ve been inspired by Rich Dad Poor Dad or Bigger Pockets.

 Whatever the case may be, if you’re looking to get started in real estate investing in Seattle, or you have some investments already, you are welcome to reach out to me and discuss your situation.
 I am both a real estate agent and an investor, so there may be areas in which I can help you.
 But at the very least, I understand where you’re coming from.